 When the foliage grows to maturity many aloe vera owners will cut the leaves to harvest the latex it contains for home-remedies usually associated with skin care.

-Even indoor aloe vera plants will bloom at different times in different climate zones, unless deliberate action is taken by the plant owner to regulate the environment and thus the bloom cycle via things like grow lights.
+Even indoor aloe vera plants will bloom at different times in different climate zones.
+The only exception is when deliberate action is taken by the plant owner to regulate the environment and thus the bloom cycle via things like grow lights for example.

 For information on when you can expect your aloe vera to bloom read our guide to aloe blooms and aloe vera flowers.

 When an aloe vera plant enters the blooming stage it will produce a tall and slender flower spike which grows directly from the center of the rosette leaves.

 From the very tip of this flower spike a cluster of yellow, tubular-shaped flowers will form and grow.